-The paper is organised as follows: The following sub-section provides a brief background to the Kenyan economy.
+The paper is organised as follows: The following section gives a brief background to the Kenyan economy.
 Section 3 provides a theoretical background to the empirical model.
-In Section 4, the data is briefly reviewed and in Section 5 integration and cointegration tests are provided.
+In Section 4, the data are reviewed and in Section 5 integration and cointegration tests are provided.
 The error-correction model of inflation is developed and analysed in Section 6, and its statistical properties are evaluated in Section 7.
 Section 8 summarises and draws some conclusions.